 In February 1919 the Seattle General Strike began over dissatisfied shipyard workers seeking wage increases.
 The general strike ground the city to a halt and stoked the fear that “Marxists” were gaining a foothold in the country.

-Despite the entirely peaceful five-day strike against low-paying cap institutions, the protest was painted as “radical” and “revolutionary” in nature.
+Despite the entirely peaceful five-day strike against low-paying cap institutions, the media painted the protests as “radical” and “revolutionary” in nature.
 A strike by the Boston Police department and other industry-specific strikes later in the year contributed to the notion that revolutionary thinking was spreading.

 In addition, the “Red Summer” of 1919 was notoriously violent with several race riots and other violent demonstrations.
 These events all significantly contributed to the 1920s Red Scare.

 Months later two separate incidents of anarchist bombings set the nation on high alert.
-Fortunately few were injured in the bombings and most were discovered before detonation.
+Fortunately, few were injured in the bombings and authorities discovered most bombs before detonation.

 The Definition of the Palmer Raids